jefferies917/jefferies917/README.md

 # Hi there 👋

 ## 🔭 I’m currently working on
-adoor as a Full Stack Web Developer
+betdynamo as a Python Developer for Profit Accumulator adoor as a Full Stack Web Developer

 ## 🌱 I’m currently learning
-Google Cloud Platform
+Heroku

 ## 💬 Ask me about
 Django
+GCP
+Matched Betting

 <!--
 **jefferies917/jefferies917** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.